-- E3.1 Ashdown Forest is designated as an SAC for its European dry heaths and North Atlantic wet heaths with E. tetralix.
+- 0.3.1 Ashdown Forest is designated as an SAC for its European dry heaths and North Atlantic wet heaths with E. tetralix.
 Great crested newts are present in qualifying numbers but are not a primary reason for site selection.
 Predicted traffic growth as a result of development proposed by the District Plan is below the significance threshold set for European sites.
-As a result, it can be concluded that the District Plan will not result in adverse effects on the ecological integrity of the Ashdown Forest SAC. - E3.2 Ashdown Forest is classified as an SPA for its breeding populations of Dartford warbler and nightjar, which are listed on Annex 1 of the Birds Directive.
+As a result, it can be concluded that the Focused Amendments to the District Plan will not result in adverse effects on the ecological integrity of the Ashdown Forest SAC. - 0.3.2 Ashdown Forest is classified as an SPA for its breeding populations of Dartford warbler and nightjar, which are listed on Annex 1 of the Birds Directive.
 Breeding woodlark (also an Annex 1 species) are present in qualifying numbers.
 The Council is committed to delivering a strategic Suitable Alternative Natural Greenspace (SANG) at East Court and Ashplats Wood, East Grinstead, to avoid increases in recreational pressure resulting from planned residential developments within the District Plan.
 Additionally, the Council has adopted an interim Strategic Access Management and Monitoring (SAMM) Strategy to mitigate the residual effects of visitors originating from within the district, and is committed to replacing this with a joint SAMM Strategy prepared in collaboration with the Conservators of Ashdown Forest, Natural England and other affected authorities.
-It can be concluded that the District Plan will not result in adverse effects on the ecological integrity of the Ashdown Forest SPA.
+It can be concluded that the Focused Amendments to the District Plan will not result in adverse effects on the ecological integrity of the Ashdown Forest SPA. - 0.3.3 The District Plan can be considered compliant with the Habitats Regulations in respect of both sites.